timescale/docs/self-hosted/install/installation-cloud-image.md

 <Procedure>

-### Installing self-hosted TimescaleDB from a pre-build cloud image
+## Installing Timescale from a pre-build cloud image

 1. Make sure you have an [Amazon Web Services account][aws-signup], and are signed in to [your EC2 dashboard][aws-dashboard].